 charges other than those for mortgages and vehicles.

-Cash contributions includes cash contributed to
+Cash contributions includes cash contributed

-to religious, educational, charitable, or political organizations.
+contributions to religious, educational, charitable, or political

 Life, endowment, annuities, and other personal

 insurance includes premiums for whole life and term

 insurance; endowments; income and other life insurance; mortgage guarantee

 insurance; mortgage life insurance; premiums for personal liability,